Senior Lecturer in Equine

 BTEC National Diploma in Biochemistry (Bac.
 Tech.
 F7 Biochimie), Cannes (FR)

 My research career began in 1995 in the field of transplantation Immunology.
 I studied the immunosuppressive drug methotrexate and described a new mechanism of action.
 From 1998 to 2004, I worked in the Discovery Research Department for a Veterinary Vaccine Manufacturer to develop new immunological assays in several veterinary species.
 In 2004, I moved to the Animal Health Trust to start a PhD on cell mediated immunity induced by EIV and EHV-1.
 I held the position of Immunology Team Leader in the department of infectious diseases at the AHT from 2007 to 2012.
 My work focused on immunity and protection induced by several modern equine vaccines.
-Several superantigens produced by Streptococcus equi and Streptococcus zooepidemicus were identified and investigated.
+Several novel superantigens produced by streptococcal species were identified and investigated.
 As Head of Immunology, I managed my own research group as well as being strongly involved with all European Veterinary Vaccine Manufacturers for the evaluation, characterisation and/or registration of equine influenza vaccines and other equine pathogens.
-I took part in a reference serum project, as Project Leader, for the European Directorate for Quality of Medicine and Healthcare (EDQM).
+I took part to a reference serum project, as Project Leader, for the European Directorate for Quality of Medicine and Healthcare (EDQM).
 I have been part of the Animal Health Trust Ethical Committee for 5 years.
 In 2016, I was awarded a French Habilitation to Direct Research (HDR, Higher Doctorate/Habilitation equivalent) from Normandy University.
-From 2018 to 2020, I was in charge of the Equine Health research at LABÉO (Research Division) where I took part in the equine infectious disease surveillance in France and Europe.
-I am a member of the International Committee for the organisation of the 11th International Equine Infectious Diseases Virtual conference (September 2021).
-Since October 2020, I am a Senior Lecturer in Equine at Writtle University College (UK).
+From 2018 to 2020, I was in charge of the Equine Health research at LABÉO (Research Division) where I took part to the equine infectious disease surveillance in France and Europe.
+I am a member of the International Committee for the organisation of the 11th and 12th International Equine Infectious Diseases conferences (2021 and 2024).